emidombek/nomada-photo/docs/README.md

  Validation:

  - All pages passed the W3C HTML validator with no warnings or errors.
  - Passed the W3C CSS Validator/Jigsaw with no errors.
 20 warnings received, 18 in regards to CSS variables not being checked.
-1 in regards to the usage of the -ms-transform vendor extension and 1 in regards to the border of the submit button on the contact page being the same as the background color (this was intentional).
+1 in regards to the usage of the -ms-transform vendor extension and 1 in regards to the border of the submit button on the contact page is the same as the background color (this was intentional).
+ - The bottom CSS query was placed out of sequence intentionally to override all other media queries.

     <details>
        <summary>Click here to view warnings received for CSS in the W3C Validator</summary>